tenstorrent/tt-exalens/docs/elf_loader.md

 - NCRISC doesn't have debug interface, so we cannot make loader this way for it

 ### Approach 2: double memory copy
-This is known approach used in both tt-budabackend and tt-metal.
+This is known approach used in tt-metal.
 Here we have implemented a bit different version as application writer doen't need to be aware of this in `.cc` file.
 Everything is done in loader and CRT.

 ## Final solution